-To manually start a heating cycle using the RCU, press the RCU Heater Cycle control button.
+To manually start a heating cycle, press the RCU Heater Cycle control button.
 The RCU HEAT LED light will come on.
 This will start a heating cycle which will last as long as the RCU Cycle Time setting.
 To manually cancel a current heating cycle which was manually set at the RCU, press the RCU Heater Cycle button.
 The RCU HEAT LED light will go out.

-To use the RCU to change the duration of a heating cycle that was manually set on the RCU, turn the RCU CYCLE TIME control dial to the desired setting, either higher or lower.
+To use the RCU to change the duration of a heating cycle, rotate the RCU CYCLE TIME control dial to the desired setting, either higher or lower.